 Choosing a Funeral Speaker When you are planning a funeral for a lost loved one, or when you are pre-planning your own funeral, there are dozens of decisions to be made.
 If it’s someone else’s funeral, you are likely making many of these decisions under duress, while grieving the death of a friend of family… View Article

-When a loved one dies, many people are dealing with their grief so much, as well as the sadness among the rest of their family.
-But one task that needs to be done is to write an obituary that announces the person’s death, so that everyone should know, alerting friends and family that you might… View Article
+When a loved one dies, many people are dealing with their grief, as well as the sadness among the rest of their family.
+But one task that needs to be done is to write an obituary that announces the person’s death, so that everyone knows, alerting friends and family whom you might not even know… View Article

 Choosing a Final Resting Place Choosing your final resting place, where your body or your cremated remains will be buried or entombed, is a decision made in which we think we won’t see the benefits from.
 On the contrary, we’ll feel it in our hearts, knowing that we’ve already made a very difficult decision while… View Article